 Primary Residential Custody in New Jersey

 In an unpublished New Jersey appellate decision, the mother appealed from the trial court's final custody order, which awarded the father primary residential custody of their son.
-The child was born in 2009.
-The mother didn't challenge the aspect of the award that awarded joint legal custody, but did appeal from the portion of the order that terminated the father's obligation to pay unallocated pendente lite support to her and requiring her to pay child support to him.
-She claimed it was inappropriate for the court to impute income to her and to violate a bankruptcy stay by ordering her to pay him child support.
+The mother didn't challenge the aspect of the award that awarded joint legal custody, but did appeal from the portion of the order that allowed the father to stop paying unallocated pendente lite support to her and ordered her to pay child support to him.
+She claimed it was inappropriate for the court to impute income to her, and ordering her to pay him child support violated a bankruptcy stay.

 The case arose in 2011 when the mother left the marital home with their two-year old son including many belongings and personal documents.
 She didn't let the father know in advance, but went to her parents' home in Brooklyn and never came back.
 She claimed she was worried about the son's safety because the father owned a fun.
 The court later determined that she believed the father was having an affair and hiding assets from her and that she took the kid in retaliation.

 The father sued for divorce and an order to show cause to require the mother to return their son.
-The couple entered into a consent order that allowed the parents to share joint legal and physical custody.
-The father was given parenting time from Friday morning to Monday morning.
-The father came home around 3 p.m. while the mother was a stay-at-home caregiver.
+The couple agreed to a consent order that allowed the parents to share joint custody.
+The father was given parenting time during and around weekends.
+The father came home in the early afternoon, while the mother was a stay-at-home caregiver.
 The father began to work mostly from home, while the mother moved out of the parents' home and into her own place and started working part-time.

 However, after the divorce was commenced, the mother took steps that went against the order for shared decision making and legal custody.
 She got an order of protection in New York to stop the father from getting in the way of her care and custody, but then the court dismissed the case for lack of jurisdiction.
 She threatened to sue the gymnastics class operator where the father wanted to send the son.
 She wasn't willing to meet with the father to talk about caring for the son and complained about the father to Division of Youth and Family Services.
 They found no problem.